A Russian-speaking resident of Minnesota drove a truck into a crowd of protesters: what is known about him

 It is not known exactly what country the detainee is from, but according to media reports, Vechirko is a Ukrainian with roots in the Vinnitsa region, writes "Observer".
 Journalists even managed to find the man’s page on the social network Facebook, where he has many friends from Ukraine.
 But it is not yet clear whether it really belongs to the accused or to another person.

 Also on the portal Go fund me a certain Alexander Lamukhin began raising funds in order to hire a lawyer for Vechirko.
 There is $ 50 in the account, now the ad is in a state of deactivation, and you can not donate money.

 The crowd on the road suddenly parted, and a giant tanker truck drove into the road.
 The truck drove to the crowd, which had already managed to scatter.
 Then the protesters chased the truck down the street, eventually climbing onto it and pulling out the driver, they surrounded him.

 “The truck driver was injured and taken to hospital with non-life-threatening injuries.
 He is under arrest.
-None of the protesters seemed to be hurt, ”a Minnesota Department of Public Security spokeswoman wrote on Twitter.
+It looks like none of the protesters were hurt, "a spokesman for the Minnesota Department of Public Safety wrote on Twitter.